bleroy/3d-junkyard/DecentXL/readme.md

 This is a brand new design that uses a lot of lessons learned from building the [DecentXE keyboards](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX), but adapts to the many complicated subtleties of the XL line of computers.

-## Acknowledgements

-I want to thank [XLFreak](https://forums.atariage.com/profile/63723-xl-freak/) for designing the modern key cap set for this project.

-Thanks to [Wildstar87](https://forums.atariage.com/profile/29638-wildstar87/) who has been loaning me various XL keyboards and case parts to check their footprints and design adapters.

-And of course, many thanks to all those who provided feedback on the [DecentXE keyboard](https://github.com/bleroy/3d-junkyard/tree/main/Atari130MX) over its 13 revisions or bought a keyboard.

 ## Options

 ### Key caps: modern or vintage?